TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Clay Hubbs enjoying wine in Italy.

-Founding editor and publisher Clay Hubbs enjoying some local wine in a cafe at his adopted hilltop village in Tuscany.
+Founding publisher and editor Clay Hubbs enjoying some local wine at the pergola cafe at his adopted hilltop village in Tuscany.

 In 1977 I introduced the first issue of Transitions Abroad magazine by describing our intended readers as “non-touring travelers” for whom learning — about the world and about themselves — was the principal reason for going abroad.